 2. Health – “Health is not valued until sickness comes,” said Historian Thomas Fuller.
 How true!
 Just to wake up in the morning feeling good, without any sickness or pain in our bodies is a tremendous gift.
 The moment we don’t feel well all we want is to get better again.

 4. An engaging book – To immerse ourselves in a thrilling murder mystery, riveting romance novel, or inspiring biography is to escape the world.
-Reading not only increases our knowledge and improves memory but also relaxes us as we focus on the story, letting our worries and anxieties melt away.
+Reading not only increases our knowledge and improves memory but also relaxes us as we focus on the story, melting our worries and anxieties away.

 5. Pets – Pets bring so much love and joy to our lives.
 Research has shown that the simple act of petting your cat or dog can reduce blood pressure and give us a sense of well-being.
-A pet is especially valuable if you live alone.
-You can talk to him or her, receive, and give affection.
-They also help us get exercise by walking the pet (even cats!), if we don’t like going to the gym.
+A pet can be therapeutic, especially if you live alone.
+You can talk to him or her, receive and give affection.
+They also help us get exercise by walking them.

 6. Chocolate – One of life’s most delicious and decadent foods is chocolate.
 Of course, not everyone likes it but for those of us who do, it’s heavenly.
 Author Doreen Pendgracs loves chocolate so much so that she travels around the world in search of the best chocolate.
 If you want to gain an even greater appreciation of chocolate, visit her blog called Chocolatour.net.

 7. A hot cup of coffee or tea – A steamy hot cup of robust coffee in the morning is how many of us happily start our day.
 It’s something to look forward to and can help to wake us up.
 For tea lovers, there is nothing like an aromatic herbal tea to calm and soothe us in the afternoon or evening.